 Have you heard the saying…..
-When in Rome do what the Romans do ….
-WELL, in order to do what Romans do, I walk down the side walk, out of the tourist area and find myself a nice little cafe/ restaurant.
-After asking for a table with my very little Italian vocabulary I was seated by a window table.
-The menu was very simple but I found myself running my finger up and down the menu.
-I wanted to taste everything, its not like I haven’t eaten Italian food before but I was curious how different the dining experience will be compared to home.
+When in Rome do what the Romans do … WELL, in order to do what Romans do, I walk down the sidewalk, out of the tourist area and find myself a nice little cafe/ restaurant.
+After asking for a table with my limited Italian vocabulary, I was seated at a window table.
+The menu was straightforward, but I found myself running my finger up and down the menu.
+I wanted to taste everything, it’s not like I haven’t eaten Italian food before but I was curious how different the dining experience will be compared to home.
 Will Pizza taste like Pizza?
 Will pasta taste like pasta?
 Will risotto taste like risotto?
-Mmmmmmmm maybe I should get one of everything and run the risk of not fitting in my jeans again hehehe.
-Finally I ordered spinach and ricotta cheese Ravioli and a glass of Italian red wine.
-The wine was to die for, a very fruity taste and yet not too sweet and just complemented the food.
-The food was dancing in my mouth, I was savouring every bite of my food.
-I was eating sooooooo slow, the waiter asked if there was a problem with my food. hehehe.
+Mmmmmmmm maybe I should get one of everything and run the risk of not fitting in my jeans again hehe.
+Finally, I ordered spinach and ricotta cheese Ravioli and a glass of Italian red wine.
+The wine was to die for, a very fruity taste and yet not too sweet and just complimented the food.
+The food was dancing in my mouth, I was savoring every bite of my food.
+I was eating sooooooo slow, the waiter asked if there was a problem with my food. hehe.

 After spending two hours on my authentic Italian food experience it was time to go.
 My next stop is the Colosseum, The queue to get in was insane.
 It was definitely worth waiting for.
-Walking up the old cracked mud stained steps I came to a stand still as my eyes caught a glance of the inside of the Colosseum.
+Walking up the old cracked mud-stained steps I came to a standstill as my eyes caught a glance of the inside of the Colosseum.
 Just to think this was built in 72AD and completed in 80AD, back when no computers or machinery or modern architectural and engineering technology existed but still here is the proof of pure passion and art.
 These great people showed what patience and persistence really mean.
-This beautiful iconic amphitheatre, it is the largest in the world and it has survived the test of time.
+This beautiful iconic amphitheater is the largest in the world and it has survived the test of time.

 Chiao from Rome